alexislyndon/nodejs-socket-for-itcc14-semis/README.md

 # Server runs on http://localhost:9999.
 # Open a browser on http://localhost:9999 and type your message into the textbox.
-# An HTML will be returned containing the the string, # of characters in it and # of words.
+# An HTML will be returned containing the string, # of characters in it and # of words.
 ```